Peabody Preserve (Tarrytown, New York)

-Peabody Preserve is a 39 acre natural land area located in between the Hudson River and Fremont Pond, in Sleepy Hollow, New York, United States.
+Peabody Preserve is a 39 acre natural land area located in between the Hudson River and Fremont Pond, in Sleepy Hollow, New York, United States, owned by the Public Schools of the Tarrytowns.
 The Preserve contains hiking trails, multiple habitats, wetlands, a retaining pool and diverse species of flora and fauna.
 The Reserve was created to protect and restore native ecological communities and wetlands, serve as an outdoor classroom for students and teachers, and provide recreational opportunities to all visitors.

 Wildlife

 Many wildlife species native to New York, can be found around the Peabody Preserve; such as white tailed deer, beavers, red tail hawk, and great blue herons.